 \section{Background}

-Hamiltonian evolution operator is hard to be directly implemented on quantum circuits.
-In this section we explain the method used to decompose and transform the unitary $e^{-iHt}$ and then integrate with near-term hardware.
+Hamiltonian evolution operator is too complex to be directly implemented on quantum circuits.
+This section explains the method used to decompose and transform the unitary $e^{-iHt}$ and then integrate it with near-term hardware.